yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 deal, but the company was serving more than 5 million hits per day on its website.
 That's a big number.
 I had nothing to do with this substantial web traffic, but I was in that company for a few months.
 So I may say in my resume:
-"configured the delivery pipeline for a 5M-hits-per-day web store".
+"configured the delivery pipeline for a 5M-hits-per-day web store."
 If they ask me for details, I will be able to give them.
 I'm not lying.

 Use this technique carefully, and never lie.
 But do it.
 Don't be scared.